Search for a doctor or hospital in your network.

 Potential dangers to your lungs are all around you — at home, outside or at work.
 The American Lung Association says air pollution, secondhand smoke and chemicals used at home or at work can cause or worsen lung disease.

 The biggest outdoor danger to lungs is air pollution.
-It can come from vehicles, power tools, burning trash, and wildfires.
-The American Lung Association offers 10 tips for protecting yourself and your family from unhealthy air.
+It can come from vehicles, power tools, burning wood or trash, and wildfires.
+The American Lung Association offers 10 tips for protecting yourself and your family from unhealthy air. ![]()

-Indoor dangers include fuel burning appliances, building materials, cleaners and other common household and personal care products, too much moisture, and AC and heating systems.
 Radon, pesticides and other outdoor pollutants that have gotten inside can also cause problems.

 Smoking causes the majority of lung cancers — both in smokers and in people exposed to secondhand smoke, says the Mayo Clinic. ![]()